 - You should be comfortable casting on and casting off, as well as knitting in garter stitch.

 - You should be comfortable working the purl stitch.

-- You should be comfortable knitting the Fisherman’s rib stitch (and K1b – see video for help).
+- You should be comfortable knitting the half Fisherman’s rib stitch (and K1b – see the video in this post for help).

 - You should also be comfortable reading knitting patterns.

 Chunky Knit Sweater Pattern – Half Fisherman’s Rib

 The sweater knits up quickly and the fisherman rib design makes for a relaxing and enjoyable knit.

 - Please do not copy, sell, redistribute or republish this pattern.

 - If you wish to share this pattern, link to the pattern page only.

 - You may sell items produced using this pattern.